|Cashless catering system||Top up your child's lunch account||Price list||Frequently asked questions|

 How do ‘free meal’ entitlements work?

 All free meal entitlements will be entered on to the system electronically.
-The cashless catering system will, on a daily basis, automatically allocate the appropriate accounts with the free meal amounts, currently £2.50 per day.
+The cashless catering system will, on a daily basis, automatically allocate the appropriate accounts with the free meal amounts, £2.80 per day from 31st October 2022.
 Students with Free Meal Entitlements remain anonymous at all times as all account types are accessed in the exact same manner regardless whether it is paid for or not.
 NB.
 Any monies not spent from the daily free meal allocation will not be carried over to the next day.

 Can I request a printed report of my child’s meal intake?